 6:25, 6:18, 6:20…

-I'll be honest, I get this weird feeling, whenever someone runs at my pace.
-Like I’m drowning.
-Like I can’t maintain the pace.
-Like I’m not good enough.
-You see, I’m not a runner, I played basketball and baseball in high school.
+I'll be honest, I get this ugly feeling, whenever someone runs at my pace.
+The feeling like I’m drowning, like I can’t maintain the pace, like I’m not good enough.
+Listen, I’m not a runner, I played basketball and baseball in high school.
 So running with the world’s elite, I felt like an impostor.
 Everybody at that level, including Robert, ran track or cross-country.
 I lifted weights.
 I wished we we’re lifting weights that day.

 “To either suffer or celebrate together.
 We did both.”

 We gave painful high-fives to the thousands cheering.
 Boston became the celebration for years of effort.
 As we turned in Boylston’s street.
 At the finish line Robert and I embraced.